danieladams456/vConnect-client/README.md

 To change vConnect's configuration settings, open up the Settings UI by double-clicking on the vConnect icon (green checkmark) in the Windows Taskbar.

   * To Stop Polling: Press the Stop Button.
   * To Start Polling: Press the Start Button.
-If you receive an error due to no schema file being detected, click the Update Schmea Button and then click the Start Button.
+If you receive an error due to no schema file being detected, click the Update Schema Button and then click the Start Button.
   * To change the server connection information: Click the Configure Server Address Button and/or Configure Port Button, and enter the desired server address and port number.
   * To Connect to a New OBDII Module:
  * If Poll Status is currently Polling, click the Stop Button.
  * Click the Disconnect BT Device Button if the Device Status reads Connected.
  * Remove the old OBDII Module from the vehicle's OBDII port.
  * Perform steps 2-7, 12-14.
-  * To Update Schema: Click the Update Scheam Button.
+  * To Update Schema: Click the Update Schema Button.
   * To close the settings UI: Click the Close Button.
   * To view help options: Click the Help Button.
   * To view the error log: Navigate to C:\vConnect, and open the error.log file.
-  * To view the event log: Nagivate to C:\vConnect, and open the event.log file.
+  * To view the event log: Navigate to C:\vConnect, and open the event.log file.

 The latest version of vConnect utilizes a Monitor application in order to ensure that the application continues to run.
 Whenever any situations cause the program to terminate, the monitor will restart it and begin polling for data.